Hey there. My name is Natalia Sander Kotova. I’m a 29-year-old Russian abstract artist & user experience designer based in Vienna, Austria.

 I love music – I play the piano for 10+ years, and I also love to sing, because my voice is one of my sources of power.
 I play the guitar and bass as well – I even had my own band for about five years when I was a teenager.

-I love to cook – something my mom still can’t believe haha.
+I love cooking – something my mom still can’t believe.
 Now I love to eat well and especially get to know different cuisines.
 At home we mostly cook a mix of Arabic, Russian, Italian and Indian cuisine – I love veggies.

 I have always loved everything creative – mostly dancing and music.
 I loved to paint as a child – but since I was not very specially gifted, nobody took it seriously (including myself).
-So I drifted off into design and photography, which are pretty related to fine arts.
+Art has accompanied me throughout Highschool and I thought of studying art – but I felt too insecure back then.
+So I almost stopped painting entirely and drifted off into design, photography and media studies.
 Until the lockdown happened and I came across something called #the100dayproject.
 I still had five acrylic colors and an old notebook, which I filled daily for 100 days with small abstract paintings.
 Read more about that story here on Instagram.

 Write me if you are interested in a piece of art!
 We can discuss the details :)